PaddlePaddle/VisualDL/docs/how_to_dev_backend_en.md

 ```
 to restart flask server

+Notice if you install visualDL from pip install wheel, make sure resetting PYTHONPATH to get the command work.

 Any code changes in ```logic```, ```python```, ```storage```, ```utils``` is modified, need to rebuild core.so or sdk to get effect.

 Either run VisualDL/build.sh that builds everything or a target like this